0x80/shreditor/README.md

 The documentation on how to use the application can be found in __docs/user-manual.md__.
 Build instructions for OSX and Windows are listed below.

 ## Known Issues
-* Transfer eeprom from computer to device is broken and leeds to crash.
-See development notes.
 * Firmware version, for example 1.02, is wrongly reported as 1.00 in the interface.

 ## Troubleshooting